 - 2.2.1 This section of the plan must begin with a brief overview of the regional, national and global significance of biodiversity in the bioregion.
-It must: - deal with the most important biodiversity characteristics only, and be brief (for example, the top ten highlights in at most one page); - refer people to more detailed sources if these are available. - 2.2.2 In addition, this section of the plan must include descriptions of: - All categories shown on the map legend (see Part C below), particularly the protected areas and the critical biodiversity areas; - Any additional biodiversity features shown on the map, for example as part of the context information (see Part C below). - 2.2.3 The plan may also include descriptions of the following biodiversity characteristics or features: - Vegetation types or groups in the area; - Important aquatic features in the area; - Any individual features on the map(s) that are of such significance for land-use planning and decision-making that users' attention should be drawn to them (for example, a specific ecological corridor, specific key sites, a pristine estuary, a major wetland system); - Any additional biodiversity features that are not displayed on the map(s) but are nevertheless significant for guiding land-use planning and decision-making, for example, species of special concern that occur in the area.
+It must: - deal with the most important biodiversity characteristics only, and be brief (for example, the top ten highlights in one page); - · refer people to more detailed sources if these are available. - 2.2.2 In addition, this section of the plan must include descriptions of: - All categories shown on the map legend (see Part C below), particularly the protected areas and the critical biodiversity areas; - Any additional biodiversity features shown on the map, for example as part of the context information (see Part C below); - · Vegetation types or groups in the area; and - · Important aquatic features in the area. - 2.2.3 The plan may also include descriptions of the following biodiversity characteristics or features: - Any individual features on the map(s) that are of such significance for land-use planning and decision-making that users' attention should be drawn to them (for example, a specific ecological corridor, specific key sites, a pristine estuary of especially high biodiversity value, a major wetland system); and - · Any additional biodiversity features that are not displayed on the map(s) but are nevertheless significant for guiding land-use planning and decision-making, for example, species of special concern that occur in the area.